cdhassell/freeseat4wp/README.md

 <li>Ticket prices are entered by class of seat, which are set in the seatmap.
 For example, if your seatmap contains seats organized into classes 1, 2, and 3, you will need to enter prices for those 3 classes on this page.
 A column is provided for reduced price tickets, for example, a special price for children.

-<li>If you are uploading an image for the show, be careful of the size.
-Files larger than 1MB will be refused.
-The image will be resized to 300 pixels wide.

 <li>Save the show setup, and confirm it on the next screen if everything is accurate.
 Now go to the Current Shows page, and your show should be visible.

 <li>In order to display your shows on the Wordpress front end, create a page or a post and add the shortcode [freeseat-shows].
 This will display information about all of the currently available shows.
 Once a show is over, it will disappear from the list.

-To jump right to the page for a particular show date, use the shortcode [freeseat-direct showid=xx] where xx is the number for a particular show date.
-To find the number for a show date, navigate to the page for it and look in the URL where "showid=" should be visible.
+<li>The plugin will automatically create a post for each new show.
+When all of the show dates are past, the post will be taken off line by setting to "draft" status.

 <li>It is *highly* recommended to use a secure site for ticket purchases, especially when using credit card purchases.
 See for example the Wordpress HTTPS plugin (http://wordpress.org/plugins/wordpress-https/) for one way to do that.

 <h3>TODO</h3>

-<ul><li>Plugins not yet converted: klikandpay and seasontickets.
-Currently the only payment plugin is paypal.
-There are no plans to convert seasontickets at the moment.
-Htmltickets is unnecesary and will be dropped.

-<li>The setup.sql files in groupdiscount, civicrm and castpw are not handled yet.
-For the moment, the default install includes all of the extra fields required by those plugins.

-<li>Testing, comments, documentation, consistency, and more testing.
+Testing, comments, documentation, consistency, and more testing.
-</li></ul>